GirlsDoPorn: Lawsuit outcomes

+Aylo lawsuits

-On December 16, 2020, 40 women involved with GirlsDoPorn filed a lawsuit against MindGeek—a company that owns Pornhub, Tube8, and other pornography websites—for damages including distress, ostracization, trauma and attempted suicide.
+On December 16, 2020, 40 women involved with GirlsDoPorn filed a lawsuit against Aylo (then MindGeek)—a company that owns Pornhub, Tube8, and other pornography websites—for damages including distress, ostracization, trauma and attempted suicide.
 The lawsuit claims that MindGeek knew about the company's sex trafficking as early as 2009 and definitely by fall 2016, but continued to partner with GirlsDoPorn until the company became defunct.
 MindGeek featured GirlsDoPorn as a Content Partner and a member of the Viewshare Program.
 The lawsuit also alleges that MindGeek failed to remove GirlsDoPorn videos despite requests for removal by victims, as recently as December 2020.
 The plaintiffs sought $80 million in damages.
 The lawsuit follows a New York Times article about Pornhub and GirlsDoPorn, following which Pornhub began to remove videos from unverified users.
 On April 1, 2021, another 10 women joined the lawsuit against Mindgeek, bringing the total number of plaintiffs to 50.
-In October 2021, a court document reported that MindGeek had settled the lawsuit, with the terms of the agreement not made public.
+In October 2021, a court document reported that Aylo had settled the lawsuit, with the terms of the agreement not made public.

+On September 8, 2023, a woman who filmed multiple videos for GirlsDoPorn filed a federal civil case against Aylo and its owners Ethical Capital Partners.
+The lawsuit claims that GirlsDoPorn was sustained by Aylo's use of its content and aggressive marketing strategies, from which Aylo financially profited.
+The plaintiff reported that Aylo threatened her with legal action after denying her repeated requests to remove non-consensual pornographic videos of her and continued to host videos of her after 2019.
+Another civil lawsuit against Aylo was filed in October 2023 by 62 women, represented by the same legal team as the 2020 lawsuit.

+In December 2023, Aylo reached a deferred prosecution agreement: terms included a $1.8 million fine; compensation to GirlsDoPorn victims who had not received compensation through other cases; and independent assessments into their content moderation process for three years.